Top three dehumidifiers for 2021

 - Most dehumidifiers won't work at freezing or close to freezing temperatures.

 - The extraction rates that manufacturers claim are usually based on testing in a hot and humid environment.
-So do not expect your dehumidifier to extract what the manufacturer claims.
+So, if you're buying a 20L dehumidifier, say, you shouldn't expect your dehumidifier to literally expect 20 litres a day.

 - However, the extraction rate can help you determine what dehumidifier you need for the space you want to dry out.
-Generally, the bigger the area, the higher the extraction rate needed.
+Generally, the bigger the area, the worse the damp problem and/or the more of you at home engaging in moisture-causing activities, such as boiling kettles, having showers and washing clothes, the higher the extraction rate needed.

-- If you intend to run it at night look for a dehumidifier with a 'night mode' or a 'silent mode'.
+- Dehumidifiers can be noisy machines.
+If you intend to run it at night, look for a dehumidifier with a 'night mode' or a 'silent mode'.